serdeliverance/device-processor/README.md

 # Device processor

-It is an `SBT multimodule` project with the following modules:
+It is a `SBT multi project` project with the following modules:

 - `domain`
 - `commons`: common library, dependecies and functionallity (for example: json parsing, kafka producer and some useful typeclasses)